-Table .10 Comparison between Continuous and Batch Fed Systems
+Table 10 Comparison between Continuous and Batch Fed Systems

 Digestion

 Start-up of a Digester

 There is no standard procedure for the start-up of an AD system and procedures should be specified by the technology supplier and detailed as part of the design and commissioning process.
 An overview of considerations during the start-up process is provided below.